 Charleston is one of the best cities to experience true southern charm.
 Not only will YOU love it, but there are so many fun things to do in Charleston SC with kids too!
-If you’re looking to immerse yourself in quintessential southern living, learn about our country’s history, enjoy shopping, beaches, and an amazing foodie scene, then this is a perfect destination for you!
+If you’re looking to immerse yourself in quintessential southern living, learn about our country’s history, enjoy shopping, beaches, and an amazing foodie scene, then this is a perfect family vacation destination for you!

 10 Fun Things to Do in Charleston SC With Kids

 We live about 4.5 hours from Charleston SC.
 And since we love a road trip, we’ve spent a bunch of time in the Holy City.
 We’re never bored and always end up discovering more exciting Charleston attractions each and every visit.
 Here are our top picks of fun things to do in Charleston SC with kids:

 No trip to Charleston is complete without a horse drawn carriage tour, especially if this is your first trip to the area.
 While many people might consider this “too touristy” it is one of my favorite things to do in Charleston SC with kids!
 I was a little concerned my kids would get bored during the tour but they absolutely loved it!
 It was a perfect amount of time to hold their attention and guess what??
 They actually learned something too!
 The tour guide with Charleston Carriage Works did a fantastic job keeping things interesting for everyone!
 (Side Note: one of the very first things our tour guide told us was background on the horses and how they were treated and cared for.)

 Know Before You Go: The City of Charleston regulates all of the carriage tours.
 There are four different routes that are chosen at random through a lottery system.
 So while you won’t cover the entire city, nor can you choose which tour you do, you’ll always end up with an interesting and fun experience!
 I’ve done it two separate times over the years and loved it both times!